renekreijveld/joomlabackups/README.md

 # Joomla bash backup script

 This script backups all Joomla websites found below a specified directory.
+This script works for Joomla websites versions 1.0 - 5.x.
 It will create a tar gzip (.tgz) or zip (.zip) file for each website and store it in a specified backup directory.
 Optionally, the script will upload the backup of each website to a Hetzner Storagebox with the rclone program.